neo-chem-synth-wave/data-source/references/2021/20210407_schwaller_p_et_al.md

 # Abstract
 Humans use different domain languages to represent, explore, and communicate scientific concepts.
-During the last few hundred years, chemists compiled the language of chemical synthesis inferring a series of “reaction rules” from knowing how atoms rearrange during a chemical transformation, a process called atom-mapping.
+During the last few hundred years, chemists compiled the language of chemical synthesis inferring a series of "reaction rules" from knowing how atoms rearrange during a chemical transformation, a process called atom-mapping.
 Atom-mapping is a laborious experimental task and, when tackled with computational methods, requires continuous annotation of chemical reactions and the extension of logically consistent directives.
 Here, we demonstrate that Transformer Neural Networks learn